-With the release of the December 2022 issue, the 14th discussion was opened.
-This discussion 'How can official statistics find a way out of the fog?' builds on the editorial in the December issue, inviting readers to react to the statement that the official statistics are currently in a situation of unclearness regarding the strategies and direction.
+With the release of this issue of the Journal (December 2022), also the 14th discussion will be opened.
+This discussion 'How can Official Statistics find a way out of the fog?' will build on the editorial in this December issue, inviting readers to react to the statement that the official statistics are currently in a situation of unclearness regarding the strategies and direction.
 Readers are invited to either react with supporting or disagreeing arguments to this statement or to contribute with suggestions on how to solve this situation.